-- Tighten the nut wrench snug.
-Wrench snug is the first point in the assembly tightening when the tube cannot be pulled from the fitting, (when the ferrules tighten enough to contact the tubing). - 5.
-Hold the fitting body with a back-up wrench and tighten the nut oneand-one-quarter turns (11/4") from the scribe mark.
+Wrench snug is the first point in the assembly tightening when the tube cannot be pulled from the fitting, (i.e. when the ferrules tighten enough to contact the tubing).

-3. Scribe the nut at the six O'clock position.
-See figure 3.
+Step 5.
+Now, while holding the fitting body with a back-up wrench, tighten the nut oneand-one-quarter turns (1+1/4).
+To do so, watch the scribe mark, make one complete revolution, and continue to the 9:00 o'clock position.
+(See drawing #1, step #3).